-Discover all the best things to do in London this festive season in our guide to visiting London in December.
+Discover all the best things to do in London this festive season including Christmas lights, markets, ice rinks, pantomimes, West End shows and more.
+Festive fun by the bucket load in our guide to visiting London in December.

 If you are planning to visit London in December expect it to be even more spectacular than usual.
 The magical month of December is a delightful time to explore London as it transforms itself into a winter wonderland full of twinkling lights and Christmas cheer.
 The holiday season in London is also filled with a variety of festive activities and experiences that are sure to get you in the mood for Christmas.

-In this article, you will discover all the best things to do in London in December so you can enjoy all the festive things the city has to offer.
+In this article, you will discover all the best things to do in London in December so you can enjoy the myriad of festive things the city has to offer.

 You will also find some practical tips plus answers to frequently asked questions about visiting London in December.

 - 21 festive things to do, see and experience in London in December

 - Enjoy London’s Christmas lights and decorations